 Valleys Cycle Network

-Taff Valley Quad Bike, Pontypridd
+Taff Valley Quad Bike and Activity Centre, Pontypridd

 Trekking through a countryside trail on an all-terrain quad bike may not be everyone’s cup of tea, but you’ll enjoy some lovely views of the surrounding Taff and Rhymney valleys from the Taff Valley Activity Centre’s 340 acre farm, with plenty of bumpy tracks, fields and woodlands to explore, too.
-The activity centre also offers archery, laser shooting and clay pigeon shooting - a real blast!

 Parc Cwm Darran Caerphilly